Robija/JavaScript30/01 - JavaScript Drum Kit/NOTES.md

         Function _expressions_ cannot be called befor they are declared Function _declarations_ Can be called before they are declared this is the case because _function expressions_ are anononymous

+### AUDIO

+* [https://developer.mozilla.org/en-US/docs/Web/HTML/Element/audio]: <audio> : embedded sound content

+* Supertype is HTMLMediaElement, which provides us with the _play_ and _currentTime_ methods
+* JS already has a Map data structure, which renders the need of building a new one unnecessary

+### OTHER CONSTRUCTS USED

+#### for...of

+* iterates of the data of an object that can be iterated [https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/for...of]: for...of